 After employees remove the first layer of tyvek and gloves, they shall then move into a second decon area where the second tyvek and gloves shall be removed and placed in the appropriate waste container.
-After this decontamination, personnel shall proceed to a washing facility to wash their hair, arms, neck, hands, and faces before removing respiratory protection.
-As per regulations, Abatement Subcontractor employees need to take full showers.
-The employee shall dispose of used filters at the end of each day and all protective clothing/respirator cartridges shall be disposed of as asbestos contaminated waste.
+After this decontamination, personnel shall proceed to a washing facility to take full showers.
+The employee shall dispose of all protective clothing upon exiting the decontamination unit; all half-face APR respirator cartridges, if used, shall be changed out, as needed, but on a daily basis at a minimum.
+Full-face PAPR cartridges may be utilized more than one day if functioning as designed and sealed and decontaminated after each use.